kevinmsavsani/Document-Search-Engine/README.md

-3. Algorithm used is inverted indexing, ranking and then searching the word in O(1) time. preprocessing time complexity is O(n).
+3. Algorithm used is inverted indexing, ranking and then searching the word in O(1) time.
+Preprocessing time complexity is O(n).

 4. Command needed to execute for search your query are as follows. command 1:   $python search.py